sbn-psi/dmsp/LDDTesting/LDDTestingPrinciples.md

 ## Keeping labels uniform

 * Unnecessary variations in the label will make it more difficult to track down errors.
-* Sometimes variations are necessary when a discipline arrea can apply to different data types
+* Sometimes variations are necessary when a discipline area can apply to different data types

 ## Monolithic tests vs granular tests